SarahKaren4/blogDeOodge/readme.md

 ## Instalation
-1. You need LAMP environment, Composer, Node.js and NPM installed on your computer.
+1. You need LAMP environment, Composer, GIT, Node.js and NPM installed on your computer.
 You can find how to do it in the documentation of each.
-2. Create your project folder
-3. Clone the project into your new project folder
+2. Clone the project into your new project folder (git clone)
-4. Configure your .env file
+3. Create and configure your .env file in the root of the project
     1. Insert your database access data
     2. Configure your mail driver (for example mailtrap.io for testing)
     3. Configure your Pusher access data (first register your account on pusher)
-5. Initialize Composer in your project folder (composer install)
+4. Initialize Composer in your project folder (composer install)
-6. Initialize NPM in your project folder (npm install, npm run dev)
+5. Initialize NPM in your project folder (npm install, npm run dev)
-7. Start migration (php artisan migrate)
+6. Start migration (php artisan migrate)
-8. Start seeding (php artisan db:seed)
+7. Start seeding (php artisan db:seed)

 That's all.
 Check out your new fresh project :)

-You can go to admin zone with link /admin.
+You can go to the admin zone with link /admin.
 Superadmin account have this accesses: email: superadmin@app.com, pass: 123456

 ## Learning Laravel